 From Asia and beyond, more and more countries are being cautious about digital currencies and the blockchain technology.
+Whether it be for daily use or entertainment such as Bitcoin casino gaming, crypto is making a name for itself.
 South Korea, one of the countries taking bigger steps to create more opportunities and business interests from these innovations, has agreed to invest $35 million in the government’s budget next year to develop blockchain technology and industry related Distributed Ledger Technology (DLT) and Inter-Individual P2P transactions.
 In addition to that, the country recently agreed to lift regulatory measures for crypto, which opens doors to more cryptocurrency-powered activities and developments.

 The government reportedly conducted a meeting with the participation of the Ministry of Science and ICT, the Ministry of Information and Communication, the Democratic Party of Korea, and others.
 After the discussion, the Vice Minister of Health and Welfare announced to the public that all the departments involved agreed to increase the budget thrice the size of last year’s.
 From his full statement, he highlighted: “Everyone agrees that the blockchain is a technology to change the future.
 10% will be based on block chaining.
 Growth industry.
 This is why we organized the budget to 40 billion won, and this year we will increase the number of projects to sixteen public sectors including real estate transactions and personal clearance to 12 next year.”